healygi/planet-memory/README.md

 # Deployment

-The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+1. In the GitHub repository, navigate to the Settings tab.
+2. From the source section drop-down menu, select the Master Branch.
+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://healygi.github.io/planet-memory/
+- The live link can be found here - https://healygi.github.io/planet-memory/

 # Credit

 ## Content

-.
-To make my site fully responsive I used the grid from W3 schools for reference. https://www.w3schools.com/css/css_rwd_grid.asp (for reponsivness)
+- To make my site fully responsive I used the grid from W3 schools for reference. https://www.w3schools.com/css/css_rwd_grid.asp (for reponsivness)

-.
-In creating my memory game I followed this video on youtube to gain basic understanding and functionality of how a memory game works and how to program such a game https://www.youtube.com/watch?v=lhNdUVh3qCc&ab_channel=freeCodeCamp.org
+- In creating my memory game I followed this video on youtube to gain basic understanding and functionality of how a memory game works and how to program such a game https://www.youtube.com/watch?v=lhNdUVh3qCc&ab_channel=freeCodeCamp.org

-.
-I used the below site to optimise all images I used on my site. https://tinypng.com/ (for optimising images)
+- I used the below site to optimise all images I used on my site. https://tinypng.com/ (for optimising images)

-.
-I used this site to get the color pallet for my site using NASAs logo as I felt this reflected the theme of my website. https://imagecolorpicker.com/en (Nasa color pallet)
+- I used this site to get the color pallet for my site using NASAs logo as I felt this reflected the theme of my website. https://imagecolorpicker.com/en (Nasa color pallet)

-.
-I used this site to learn how to make my footer stick to the end of my page (sticky footer). https://www.w3schools.com/howto/howto_css_fixed_footer.asp (sticky footer)
+- I used this site to learn how to make my footer stick to the end of my page (sticky footer). https://www.w3schools.com/howto/howto_css_fixed_footer.asp (sticky footer)

-.
-I used this site to learn how to write a restart button for my game. https://stackoverflow.com/questions/49240718/how-to-create-a-restart-button-for-a-game-in-java-script (restart game button)
+- I used this site to learn how to write a restart button for my game. https://stackoverflow.com/questions/49240718/how-to-create-a-restart-button-for-a-game-in-java-script (restart game button)

-.
-I recieved an error when running my js through a validator and used this site to debug this error. https://stackoverflow.com/questions/42866159/arrow-function-syntax-is-only-available-in-es6-use-esversion-6 (to prevent error from showing up)
+- I recieved an error when running my js through a validator and used this site to debug this error. https://stackoverflow.com/questions/42866159/arrow-function-syntax-is-only-available-in-es6-use-esversion-6 (to prevent error from showing up)

-.
-I used this page to validate my js files. https://beautifytools.com/javascript-validator.php
+- I used this page to validate my js files. https://beautifytools.com/javascript-validator.php

-.I used this page to validate my HTML files. https://beautifytools.com/javascript-validator.php
+- I used this page to validate my HTML files. https://beautifytools.com/javascript-validator.php

-.I used this page to validate my CSS files. https://beautifytools.com/javascript-validator.php
+- I used this page to validate my CSS files. https://beautifytools.com/javascript-validator.php

-# Media
+## Media

-.
-I sourced my background image from Google Images. https://www.google.com/search?q=blue+background+with+stars&tbm=isch&ved=2ahUKEwjzpcff2bn2AhXBRcAKHWGbAqoQ2-cCegQIABAA&oq=blue+background+with+stars&gs_lcp=CgNpbWcQAzIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDIGCAAQBRAeMgYIABAFEB4yBggAEAUQHjIGCAAQBRAeUJkCWJkCYLoHaABwAHgAgAFniAGuAZIBAzEuMZgBAKABAaoBC2d3cy13aXotaW1nwAEB&sclient=img&ei=l_coYrP-F8GLgQbhtorQCg&bih=1001&biw=1905&hl=en-GB#imgrc=XMRk9HLGInNphM
+-  I sourced my background image from Google Images. https://www.google.com/search?q=blue+background+with+stars&tbm=isch&ved=2ahUKEwjzpcff2bn2AhXBRcAKHWGbAqoQ2-cCegQIABAA&oq=blue+background+with+stars&gs_lcp=CgNpbWcQAzIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDIGCAAQBRAeMgYIABAFEB4yBggAEAUQHjIGCAAQBRAeUJkCWJkCYLoHaABwAHgAgAFniAGuAZIBAzEuMZgBAKABAaoBC2d3cy13aXotaW1nwAEB&sclient=img&ei=l_coYrP-F8GLgQbhtorQCg&bih=1001&biw=1905&hl=en-GB#imgrc=XMRk9HLGInNphM

-.
-I sourced all my images for my memory game from pexel. https://www.pexels.com/
+- I sourced all my images for my memory game from pexel. https://www.pexels.com/

-.
-I sourced my icons from font awesome. https://fontawesome.com/v5/search
+- I sourced my icons from font awesome. https://fontawesome.com/v5/search

-.
-I sourced my fonts from Google font. https://fonts.google.com/
+- I sourced my fonts from Google font. https://fonts.google.com/